 I got sick afterwards – is it the flu?

 There are a few possibilities.
 You may have already had an influenza infection but hadn’t become symptomatic yet when you got the vaccine.
 You may have been exposed to an influenza strain that was not included in the vaccine.
-You may have become infected with a bacteria (such as a strain of Streptococcus) or a virus other than influenza that targets the respiratory tract.
+Or you may have become infected with a bacteria (e.g. Streptococcus) or a virus other than influenza that targets the respiratory tract.
 The “stomach flu” is a misnomer and is not in any way related to the influenza virus.

 The effectiveness of the vaccine also varies from year to year.
 It typically protects 60-80% of those immunized, with the elderly and other high risk groups tending to be on the lower end of that range.
 However, even if the vaccine is not effective and an immunized individual does develop the flu anyway, having received the vaccine does not in any way increase their likelihood of developing the infection.

 So, what’s the take-home message here?
 Because the influenza virus changes so much, the flu vaccine is nowhere near as effective as many other vaccines.
 However, it can be an important lifesaving measure for those who are at high risk of developing complications if they acquire an influenza infection.